Best cloud service desk software of 2025

 Key features

-• AI-powered customer insights using intelligent routing, sentiment analysis, and predictive analytics
+• AI-powered customer insights using intelligent routing, sentiment analysis, and predictive analytics.

-• Intelligent automation of repetitive tasks so support teams can focus on high-priority issues
+• Intelligent automation of repetitive tasks so support teams can focus on high-priority issues.

 Pros

-• Customizable workflows that can be tailored to company-specific needs to improve efficiency and ensure timely responses
+• Customizable workflows that can be tailored to company-specific needs to improve efficiency and ensure timely responses.

-• Comprehensive customer profiles allow teams to deliver personalized, contextualized support experiences
+• Comprehensive customer profiles allow teams to deliver personalized, contextualized support experiences.

 Cons

-• Advanced features may require additional training, causing delays in deployment and limiting the platform’s functionality until users are fully trained
+• Advanced features may require additional training, causing delays in deployment and limiting the platform’s functionality until users are fully trained.

 Price

-• Enterprise: $89/user/month
+• Enterprise: $89/seat/month

-• Ultimate: $139/user/month
+• Ultimate: $139/seat/month

 8. Zoho Desk